landonma/Data-Management-Internal-Sharing-Creator/readme.md

 [Project Homepage](https://landonma.github.io/Data-Management-Templates-Project/) - [Main Repository](https://github.com/landonma/Data-Management-Templates-Project) - [Internal Sharing Template](https://github.com/landonma/Data-Management-Internal-Sharing-Template)

-# Documentation File Template README
+# Internal Data Sharing Template README
 -------------------
 This repository contains a template for to help you create an Internal Data Sharing Plan.
 An Internal Data Sharing Plan is designed so that researchers will make decisions about data sharing and data attribution before problems arise.
 This document makes sure everyone has the information they need to decide when and how to share data internally.